For Mentors and Mentees

 I’m a mental health professional.
 Can I refer clients?

 Yes!
-Please contact the program director (Eddy) and have your client complete an application for either role.
+Please email the program director and have your client complete an application for either role.

 What’s the best way to tell my network about this program?

-Share this flyer or direct them to this website.
+Share our flyer or direct them to this website.

 How can I donate to support this program?